What is microbiology?

 Common microbiology tests

-Can diagnose bacterial infections of the blood
+Can diagnose bacterial, fungal, or viral infections of the blood

 Burn, tissue, and wound culture

 Can identify bacteria that cause upper and lower respiratory tract infections, such as pneumonia

 Can identify parasites and bacteria that cause disease, such as salmonella or hookworms

 Can identify disease-causing bacteria in the kidneys and urinary tract